 In addition to speeding up the process of analyzing MBARI’s deep-sea video and developing training data and algorithms for automated detection and classification of marine organisms, these tools can be used for real-time, in situ object detection and tracking.
-An MBARI project called ML-Tracking—involving members of MBARI’s Bioinspiration Lab and CVision AI and funding from the National Science Foundation (NSF)—has already used machinlearning (ML) models in-situ to seek out specific organisms, classify, and track them in real-time.
-These classification and tracking models are then fed into a vehicle control system that allows the MiniROV, utilizing these ML models, to detect targets of interest and track them through space and time with very little to no pilot interaction.
-This technology can also be exported to peer organizations to assist in their video analysis projects without committing MBARI personnel to conduct the analyses for them.
-Thanks to the ever-increasing use of video recordings for ocean science and engineering, the future looks bright for machine learning at MBARI.
+An MBARI project called ML-Tracking—involving members of MBARI’s Bioinspiration Lab and CVision AI, and with funding support from the National Science Foundation (NSF)—has already demonstrated the use of machine learning (ML) models in-situ to seek out specific organisms, classify, and track them in real-time.
+These classification and tracking models are then fed into the vehicle control system, and enables acquisition and tracking of targets of interest with very little to no pilot interaction.
+These technologies will eventually be shared with the broader oceanographic community to assist in their video analysis projects.
+Thanks to the ever-increasing use of video recordings for ocean science and engineering, the future looks bright for machine learning at MBARI and beyond.

 VARS Annotation Assistance Project Team